How to Get a Loan If You're Self-Employed

 Personal Loans

-Personal loans are another option for self-employed borrowers.
+Personal Loans are another option for self-employed borrowers.
 Unlike small-business loans, which are designated for business-related expenses, you can use a personal loan for any personal or self-employed business expenses.
 Keep in mind, however, that personal loans from traditional lenders like banks and credit unions are generally harder to qualify for due to their income and credit requirements.

-Lines of Credit
+Line of Credit

 A Line of Credit works a lot like a credit card.
 Once you open a personal Line of Credit, it stays open, allowing you to withdraw money from the available funds.
 In addition, you only pay interest on the amount you borrow, giving you more flexibility and control over your debt.